-At Lab Land, we have been thinking and writing a lot about plasma cells, which are like mobile microscopic weapons factories.
+At Lab Land, we have been thinking and writing a lot about plasma cells, which are like mobile microscopic ar 15 accessories and weapons factories.

 Plasma cells secrete antibodies.
 They are immune cells that appear in the blood (temporarily) and the bone marrow (long-term).
 A primary objective for a vaccine – whether it’s against SARS-CoV-2, flu or something else — is to stimulate the creation of plasma cells.